The call to action is a core component of marketing, sales, and any persuasion-based effort.

 Sure, having only one action per page reduces distraction and makes things clearer for the visitor.

 I’m not a huge fan of Tableau’s call to action.
-Well, there are actually two above the fold, and the one that pops out is the “Try Now” in the upper-right side of the screen, which may be intentional.
+Well, there are actually two above the fold, and the one that pops out is the “The Tableau Platform,” which doesn’t tell you much about what will happen after you click that button.

 19. Verve Coffee